agilecustoms/release/docs/artifact-types/aws-ecr.md

 ### setup-maven-codeartifact

 `agilecustoms/release` allows to publish java packages in CodeArtifact, see [aws-codeartifact-maven](./aws-codeartifact-maven.md).
-This example also shows how to _USE_ java packages published in corporate AWS CodeArtifact registry.
+This example also shows how to _USE_ java packages published in the corporate AWS CodeArtifact registry.
 This is done by another GitHub action [setup-maven-codeartifact](https://github.com/agilecustoms/setup-maven-codeartifact), see [build.yml](../examples/env-cleanup/.github/workflows/build.yml) workflow file: